yacineb/rust_cheatsheet/README.md

 Of course , the benefits of async in rust overweights its cost, and its cost is still low.

+### Design recommendations

+- Type-driven design: Leverage type system to enforce invariants.
+For example if you except an integer to be strictly positive, use NonZeroU32 instead of u32.
+- Parse-don't validate , use the `Newtype pattern`
+- Leverage state type pattern , using ZSTs and generics: <https://cliffle.com/blog/rust-typestate/>

-### Other general-puropose recommendations
+### Other general-puropose performance recommendations

 - Avoid when possible dynamic dispatch/vtable (&dyn Trait)
 - For threading sync primitives prefer using `parking_lot` crate over std implementations.
 - Eliminate bound checks on arrays/vecs, numbers computation [cookbook](<https://github.com/Shnatsel/bounds-check-cookbook/>)
 - Logging/debugging can slow down a program
 - Make expensive computations/allocations lazy
-- Cache efficieny/cache locality. prefer contiguous data access, data that fits cache lines has much faster memory access
+- Cache efficieny/cache locality. prefer contiguous data access, data that fits cache lines has much faster memory access.
+- Leverage std::mem::take and std::mem::swap for types implementiung Default in some scenario can avoid unnessary memory allocations especially when mutating.

 ## Further readings